vackosar/vackosar.github.io/_posts/2020-11-29-Lamda-Networks-Transform-Self-Attention.md

     </figcaption>
 </figure>

+Comparison of the Relu-Performer and Lambda Network is not available as of 2020-11-30.
+I think [Relu-Peformer](http://localhost:4000/ml/Performers-FAVOR+-Faster-Transformer-Attention) will likely outperform Lambda layer, although it needs to be tested first.

 ## Are Lambda's Positional Embeddings Required?

 Could we possibly get rid of the positional embeddings, if they consume so much?
-No, they drive most of the performance at least in case of the image classification task.
+No, they drive most of the performance.
+That is at least in case of the image classification task.

 <figure class="figure">
     <img